 After spending months trying to whip your body into shape for your big day with burpees, stair climbing and crunches you will be rewarded with one of the most decadent treats: your wedding cake.
 While choosing flowers, favours, venues and invitations may be fun, selecting the perfect wedding cake is definitely the tastiest aspect of wedding planning.

 Here are a few tips that’ll help you get the wedding cake of your dreams.

 Do your research

-Watch some Cake Boss reruns, check out our wedding cake vendor galleries, scope out the social media of local bakeries to see what’s available in your hometown - do whatever you’ve got to do to get inspired.
-From classic designs to contemporary takes, there’s plenty of styles to choose from and one is bound to fit the theme of your big day.
+Watch some Cake Boss reruns, check out our wedding cake vendor galleries, scope out the social media of local bakeries to see what’s available in your hometown – do whatever you’ve got to do to explore wedding cake ideas and get inspired.
+From classic designs to the latest wedding cake trends, there’s plenty of styles to choose from and one is bound to fit the theme of your big day.
 Once you’ve got a bit of a vision, you can move on to consulting the experts that can turn it into a reality.

 Know your budget

 Wedding cakes can cost a pretty penny, especially if they involve multiple tiers, fresh flowers and/or the work of a kickass decorator, so you’ll want to nail down your budget ASAP.
 Got a lot to spend?
 Go for that grand, five-layer buttercream masterpiece you’ve been lusting after.
 However, if you’re trying to be a bit more fiscally responsible, you’ve got options beyond DIY-ing your own cake.
 Cupcakes and wedding cakes with faux-tiers are go-to’s for those trying to keep their purse strings tight.